SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Elements/Working_with_elements/Adding_Elements/HTTPS_Connection.md

 - **Network**: The network interface (NIC).
 If only one network interface is available on the DMA, it is automatically selected.

-- **Skip SSL/TLS certificate verification (insecure)**: From DataMiner 10.4.12/10.5.0 onwards<!--RN 40877 + 41285-->, SSL/TLS certificates are validated by default for all HTTP elements created after these versions are installed.
+- **Skip SSL/TLS certificate verification (insecure)**: From DataMiner 10.4.12/10.5.0 onwards<!--RN 40877 + 41285-->, SSL/TLS certificates are validated by default for all newly created HTTP elements.
 When this setting is enabled, SSL/TLS certificates will not be automatically validated.

   > [!NOTE]
   > For HTTP elements created before the upgrade to 10.4.12/10.5.0, disable this option to enable automatic certificate verification.